Kuadrant/gateway-api-state-metrics/README.md

 and the various Gateway API resources in the `gateway.networking.k8s.io` apiGroup
 - changes the kube-state-metrics image to a version that supports CustomResourceState and has various issues fixed.

+## Dashboards

-An set of Grafana dashboards are available in [./dashboards](./dashboards).
+An set of Grafana dashboards are available in [./examples/dashboards](./examples/dashboards).
 You can import them directly into Grafana and modify as needed.
 The dashboards are divided by resources (GatewayClasses, Gateways and HTTPRoutes), with variables for filtering, and links to drill down from a GatewayClass to a